-Medicare is a federal program, covering more than 61 million seniors and disabled Americans throughout the country.
-Medicare beneficiaries in most areas have the option to get their coverage via private Medicare Advantage plans, and a little more than a third do so.
+Medicare is a federal program, covering more than 64 million seniors and disabled Americans throughout the country.
+Medicare beneficiaries in most areas have the option to get their coverage via private Medicare Advantage plans, and nearly 46% do so.

 There is significant variation from one state to another in terms of availability, pricing, and regulation of private Medicare plans, and Medicare beneficiaries in different areas often make different choices about their coverage.